Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 Inevitably a lot of my clients start in this range because it provides a little bit of strength improvement (more so in the 5-8 rep range) and it provides a little bit of endurance improvement (more so in the 9-12 rep range).

-You get a bit of the best of both worlds, you just won’t develop as much strength or as much endurance, so eventually a lot of trainees need to consider doing a little more dedicated work in category 2 or 4.
+You get a bit of the best of both worlds, you just won’t develop as much strength or as much endurance, so eventually a lot of trainees need to consider doing a little more dedicated work in either category 2 or 4.

 Category 2 work, helps increase the loads that can be used in this rep range.